casoon/dragonfly-docs/docs/effects/index.md

 ---
-title: Effects System
+title: Effects system
 category: Guide
 ---

-# Effects System
+# Effects system

-The Casoon UI Effects System provides a comprehensive collection of CSS effects that enhance your user interface, giving it depth, movement, and visual appeal.
+The Casoon UI Effects system provides a comprehensive collection of CSS effects that enhance your user interface, giving it depth, movement, and visual appeal.

 ## Overview

-The Effects System is modularly structured and divided into different categories, each covering a specific aspect of visual design.
-Each module can be imported independently to include only the effects needed in your project.
+The Effects system is modularly structured and divided into different categories, each covering a specific aspect of visual design.
+Each modules can be imported independently to include only the effects needed in your project.

 ## Effect Categories